All tools

 • Tilt stays negative so the plane reads like a horizon approaching the lens.

-• MeshBasicMaterial ignores lights — wire hue is exactly your hex picker.
+• MeshBasicMaterial ignores lights — wire hue is exactly your hex picker unless you enable optional ground shadow.

 • Seed tweaks reshuffle hills without touching amplitude sliders.